Archie History, Family Crest & Coats of Arms

 Early History of the Archie family

-Another 348 words (25 lines of text) covering the years 1455, 1487, 1510, and 1600 are included under the topic Early Archie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Archie research.
+Another 163 words (12 lines of text) covering the years 1455, 1487, 1510, and 1600 are included under the topic Early Archie History in all our PDF Extended History products and printed products wherever possible.

 Archie Spelling Variations